declanwoods/GardenPi/README.md

 **Communication:**
 - GraphQL

-**Backend:**
+- MQTT

+**Backend:**uhugh
+- Node.js for API later
+- Will run on main rack server
-- *Some* kind of embedded system, i.e. ESP32
+- Display nodes will run *some* kind of embedded system, i.e. ESP32
-- If not, make in Elixir or Golang for RPI
+- Golang for worker that runs jobs from RMQ/MQTT

 ## Progress